Lids for 12-inch Skillets

 The good news is that both lids executed their tasks fairly well, covering the skillet and keeping in moisture and messes.
 There were, however, small differences in performance, ease of use, cleanup, and maintenance.
 Molded to cover the skillet’s pour spouts, the 5-pound cast-iron lid formed a tight seal and thus produced more-evenly cooked eggs and onions.
 But its excessive weight and small, low-slung handle made it difficult to maneuver.
 Its handle got so hot that we couldn’t touch it without using a potholder.
 Small spikes on the inside of the lid—meant to “self-baste,” or redistribute condensation throughout the skillet—made this lid difficult to clean, requiring finicky detailing with a scrub brush.
 And finally, the cast-iron lid requires regular maintenance.
 Like the cast-iron skillet itself, you’ll need to carefully dry and oil the lid after every use to condition it and prevent rusting.

 We preferred the tempered glass lid, which performed almost as well as the cast-iron lid and was much easier to use.
 Because it didn’t cover the skillet’s pour spouts, the lid formed a slightly less complete seal, providing openings for steam and splattering food to escape.
 As a result, the onions cooked a tiny bit less evenly (but were still perfectly good), and tomato sauce spat out of the skillet a little more than with the cast-iron lid.
 But the tempered glass lid weighs just under 2 pounds, and its phenolic plastic handle stays cool enough that you don’t need a potholder to lift it.
 Better still, it requires no maintenance and was a breeze to clean.
 The tempered glass also offered the best visibility: While some fogging was unavoidable, it was still possible to gauge how vigorously the sauce was simmering or how brown the onions were getting.
 The lid is ovensafe to 400 degrees, which should be fine for most cooks, as very few recipes call for covering cast-iron skillets in the oven, and those that do tend to keep the heat well under that temperature.
-So if you’re looking to buy a dedicated lid for your cast-iron skillet, the Lodge 12-inch Tempered Glass Cover, at about $26, is the best option.
+So if you’re looking to buy a dedicated lid for your cast-iron skillet, the Lodge 12-inch Tempered Glass Cover is the best option.